 Els Verbraecken with DEME, Birgit Conix with Telenet, Veerle Hendrickx with Atlas Copco and more recently Nathalie Basyn with Bank Degroof-Petercam...
 The number of female CFO’s has definitely increased in the past few years.
-Is the increase of female CFO's a shift in business?
+Does this represent a shift in business?
 Or does it take more to bring women to the top?

 Katrien Lescrauwaet, Senior Manager and Renske Lubbinge, Manager at Robert Walters Belgium, invited Els Verbraecken, Birgit Conix and Veerle Hendrickx to discuss this trend.